giordebug/verbamanent/docs/source/models/xtts.md

 1. On the first Tab (1 - Data processing) select the audio file or files, wait for upload
 2. Click on the button "Step 1 - Create dataset" and then wait until the dataset processing is done.
-3. Go to the second Tab (2 - Fine-tuning XTTS Encoder) and press the button "Step 2 - Run the training" and then wait until the training is finished. it will take some time.
+3. Go to the second Tab (2 - Fine-tuning Xtts Encoder) and press the button "Step 2 - Run the training" and then wait until the training is finished. it will take some time.
-4. Go to the third Tab (3 - Inference) and then click on the button "Step 3 - Load Fine-tuned XTTS model" and wait until the fine-tuned model is loaded.
+4. Go to the third Tab (3 - Inference) and then click on the button "Step 3 - Load Fine-tuned Xtts model" and wait until the fine-tuned model is loaded.
 5. Now you can run inference with the model by clicking on the button "Step 4 - Inference".

 #### Advanced training

-A recipe for `XTTS_v2` GPT encoder training using `LJSpeech` dataset is available at https://github.com/giordebug/verbamanent/tree/dev/recipes/ljspeech/xtts_v1/train_gpt_xtts.py
+A recipe for `Xtts_v2` GPT encoder training using `LJSpeech` dataset is available at https://github.com/giordebug/verbamanent/tree/dev/recipes/ljspeech/xtts_v1/train_gpt_xtts.py

 You need to change the fields of the `BaseDatasetConfig` to match your dataset and then update `GPTArgs` and `GPTTrainerConfig` fields as you need.
-By default, it will use the same parameters that XTTS v1.1 model was trained with.
-To speed up the model convergence, as default, it will also download the XTTS v1.1 checkpoint and load it.
+By default, it will use the same parameters that Xtts v1.1 model was trained with.
+To speed up the model convergence, as default, it will also download the Xtts v1.1 checkpoint and load it.

 After training you can do inference following the code bellow.